-Chilly’s bottles rarely go on sale, so if you do happen to see one at a reduced price, you’re better to snap it up quick.
+The Chilly water bottle rarely goes on sale, so if you do happen to see one at a reduced price, you’re better to snap it up quickly.
 The pricing depends on the design you buy, and the size of the bottle.
-A regular, one-color bottle in a 260ml size costs $20.
-That price increases incrementally at $5 for every size up you go, so it’s $25 for a 500ml bottle, and $30 for a 750ml.
+A regular, single-color bottle in a 260ml size costs $20.
+That price increases incrementally at $5 for every size up you go, so it’s $25 for a 500ml bottle and $30 for a 750ml.

 Patterned bottles typically only come in 500ml, and will cost $30.
-That’s $5 more than if you bought a monotone bottle, but given the high quality of these prints (they definitely won’t flake or come off) we do think it’s worth the difference to opt for a bottle you really like.
-After all, they’re designed to be somewhat of a style piece, and they’re something you’ll likely only buy once.
+That’s $5 more than if you bought a monotone bottle, but given the high quality of these prints (they definitely won’t flake or come off) we do think it’s worth the difference to opt for a bottle design that you really like.
+After all, they’re meant to be somewhat of a style piece, and they’re something you’ll likely only buy once.

 260ml, 500ml, 750ml, 1.8l

 Vacuum insulation keeps drinks cool for 24 hours, and drinks hot for 12 hours